Peanuts calories per 100g: 567 kcal

 The Resveratrol and Micronutrient Matrix

 Beyond their formidable foundational macronutrient footprint, peanuts operate seamlessly as an incredibly robust biological delivery vehicle for countless essential organic micronutrients and potent trace minerals.
-A standard 100-gram serving completely dominates daily physiological requirements, effortlessly providing nearly 60% of necessary dietary niacin (Vitamin B3) explicitly required for deep cellular energy metabolism, alongside 60% of recommended active folate deeply essential for ongoing tissue synthesis.
+A standard 100-gram serving completely dominates daily physiological requirements, quickly providing nearly 60% of necessary dietary niacin (Vitamin B3) explicitly required for deep cellular energy metabolism, alongside 60% of recommended active folate deeply essential for ongoing tissue synthesis.
 Furthermore, they supply massive structural concentrations of critical skeletal macrominerals, routinely delivering roughly 40% of daily magnesium and 38% of necessary organic phosphorus.

 Most remarkably, beneath their thin, fibrous reddish skin, raw peanuts naturally harbor highly significant measurable concentrations of resveratrol.
 This specific organic polyphenolic antioxidant compound, most culturally famous for its presence in premium fermented red wines, has been rigorously scientifically associated directly with powerfully extending baseline cellular longevity, improving critical vascular endothelial biological function, and protecting delicate neural tissues from long-term degenerative oxidative damage.
-By consuming whole peanuts complete with their intact skins, health enthusiasts can drastically maximize their total systemic antioxidant exposure.
+By consuming whole peanuts complete with their intact skins, health enthusiasts can significantly maximize their total systemic antioxidant exposure.

 Mastering the Satiety Index